wp-plugins/cart66-lite/readme.txt

 == Changelog ==

+= !.4.4 =
+* FIXED: Problem where the shipping address may be required even if the 'same as billing' checkbox is checked

 = 1.4.3 =
 UPDATED: Continuing to try to improve session handling to resolve the "empty cart" problem some people have